degreepath/auditor/tests/snapshots/2015-16/major/mathematics.md

 - in the subset “Level III Courses”, there must be at least two courses
 - in the subset “Level III Courses”, there must be at least one course within the MATH department

+# Sequence
+> Note: A 200-300-level sequence of two courses, at least one of which must be a
+> Mathematics course.

+For this requirement, you must do one of the following:

+- take both MATH 230 and MATH 330
+- take both MATH 226 and MATH 340
+- take both MATH 244 and MATH 344
+- take both MATH 224 and MATH 348
+- take both MATH 252 and MATH 352
+- take both MATH 220 and MATH 356
+- take both MATH 232 and MATH 364
+- take both MATH 262 and STAT 322
+- take both MATH 220 and MSCS 341